Konasiek/genderGuesser/README.md

 ### list of fixed bugs:

-    - keeping .csv file lenght in for loop -> while loop (.csv files may be swaped without changing manualy property in app)
+    - depending on .csv file lenght in for loop -> while loop (.csv files may be swaped without necessity of changing property in app)
     - using Enums insted of simple Strings
+    - changing implementation of checkMultipleName and checkSingleName methods (solving 'Kuba problem')